The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \lim\limits_{x\to\infty}\cosh\left(x\right) = \infty, & {} & \lim\limits_{x\to - \infty}\cosh\left(x\right) = \infty, \end{align} \]

-the minimum is at $x = 0$, there $\cosh\left(0\right) = 1$, so define
+the minimum is at $x = 0$, where $\cosh\left(0\right) = 1$, so one defines

 \[ \begin{align} \arcosh\left[1, \infty\right)\to\left[0, \infty\right). \end{align} \]